Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Calldata, Memory & Storage.
 - Mapping.
 - Etherescan to check the transactions of a given address carried out.
+- Deploying Smart Contracts from Remix to real `Sepolia Testnet`.

 ## 3. Storage Factory
 -